What is Velo-cardio-facial Syndrome?

 http://groups.yahoo.com/group/vcfsfamilysupportThis online discussion group is very active and can provide great non-medical support.

 Excellent resource for parents to help them cope with medical, emotional, social, educational, legal, and financial challenges presented by facial differences of their children.
-If you are unable to find this book in your bookstore, please make an effort to find it on Amazon.com.
+If you are unable to find this book in your bookstore, it is available on Amazon.com